 - Must-read related posts

 Do fresh and dried ginger taste the same?

 Fresh ginger has a flavor that can be described as fiery and pungent.
 Some experts describe the scent as similar to that of camphor while being peppery like cloves.
 When it is cooked in its fresh form, ginger tenderizes and spreads its flavor to everything it touches.

-Can you use ground ginger as a substitute for fresh ginger and vice versa?
+Can you use ground ginger as a substitute for fresh ginger?
+And vice versa?

-Each form can be used as a substitute for the other but only in a pinch.
+Each form can be used as a substitute for the other, but only in a pinch.
 If you use ground ginger in place of fresh, you should use less of it as your dish may be too spicy otherwise.
-You should also expect to the lose some of the additional flavor notes that the fresh form brings to a dish.
-If you use fresh ginger in place of ground ginger, you will have to use more and you may need to grind it finely as chunks of ginger may affect the texture of your dish.
+You should also expect to lose some of the additional flavor notes that the fresh form brings to a dish.
+If you use fresh ginger in place of ground ginger, you will have to use more, and you may need to grind it finely as chunks of ginger may affect the texture of your dish.